WomensCodingCircle/ai-deep-learning/README.md

-# AI, Machine Learning, and Deep Learning Shared Resource
+# AI, Deep Learning, and Machine Learning

+The purpose of this repository is to help each other learn by posting resources we have found useful in our studies.

 ### A Letter to Women's Coding Circle
 at https://www.janelia.org/, Janelia Research Campus